The River Deerness

 Around 40 students and teachers came north from Douai and moved into the completed Ushaw College in 1808.
 James Taylor, an architect from Islington, constructed the early parts of the college around a quadrangle in Georgian style but this was only the beginning.

-The remains of the windmill can still be seen today in a little row of houses just north west of the college.
-It was intended that the college should be agriculturally self-sufficient and in 1852, a year before the unfortunate gale, a model Home Farm was built for the college 200 metres downhill from the mill.
+The remains of the windmill can still be seen today in the little row of houses just north west of the college.
+It was intended that the college should be agriculturally self-sufficient and in 1852, a year before the unfortunate gale, a model Home Farm was built by Joseph Hansom for the college 200 metres downhill from the mill.
 This enormous and rather unusual farm, built in Gothic style, encompassed everything needed in the way of farm buildings all under one roof.

 Gothic developments also took place around the Georgian core of the college.
 Several buildings were erected by successive generations of the architecturally talented Pugin family, with others built by Joseph and Charles Hansom of Hansom cab fame.

-Buildings erected in the period 1839 to 1893 included a library, infirmary, museum, kitchens, swimming pool, cloisters, oratory, playground and a number of chapels.
+Buildings erected in the period 1839 to 1893 included a library, infirmary, museum, kitchens, swimming pool, cloisters, oratory, playground and chapels.

-The college library, modelled on Oxford and Cambridge was built to house 45,000 books of a mostly historical and theological nature while the college museum housed Ushaw’s cherished collection of relics.
+The college library, modelled on Oxford and Cambridge was built to house 45,000 books of a mostly historical and theological nature while the college museum housed Ushaw’s cherished collection of art, relics and artefacts.
 Many relics were purchased from a private individual in Naples, Italy and in May 1860 they were delivered in a large wagon under the supervision of a priest.
 The wagon’s load included 20 relics of Jesus, 3 of the Virgin Mary and 860 relics relating to various saints.

 Other relics in the college possession included those of the English martyrs (Catholics) who had been executed for their faith.
 Also amongst the relics was an Anglo-Saxon fabric from St Cuthbert’s tomb in Durham Cathedral and a ring acquired from some Parisian nuns.
 It was allegedly recovered from St Cuthbert’s tomb many centuries before.